 Esiah Levy, founder of SeedsShare, was born in South East London to Jamaican parents.
 His father was a farmer from a young age in Jamaica before he came to the UK in the 1950’s.
 Esiah studied Edible Gardening at Capel Manor College.

-In 2016, Esiah worked with Joyce Veheary – founder of Lend and Tend – on a rooftop garden in a disused carpark in Croydon, in partnership with the open cinema company Lost Format Society.
-He began his live ‘no-dig’ gardening workshops the same year, announcing a location on social media, and inviting both novice and experienced gardeners to participate in building raised beds made using recycled materials on disused green space.
+In 2016, he worked with Joyce Veheary – founder of Lend and Tend – on a rooftop garden in a disused carpark in Croydon, in partnership with the open cinema company Lost Format Society.
+He began his live no-dig gardening workshops the same year.

 Esiah was also hired by Croydon Council to renovate their rooftop garden raised beds.
 He brought his own twist to this project, sourcing all materials at no cost at all.